-If the taxpayer demonstrates that all eligibility requirements have been satisfied for a taxable year, the Authority will issue an annual Tax Credit Allocation Letter (an "Allocation Letter") identifying the maximum credit amount the taxpayer may claim with the Arizona Department of Revenue ("Revenue") or the Arizona Department of Insurance ("Insurance"), as the case may be, for the taxable year.
+If the taxpayer demonstrates that all eligibility requirements have been satisfied in respect to a taxable year, Commerce will issue an annual Tax Credit Allocation Letter (Allocation Letter) identifying the maximum credit amount the taxpayer may claim with the Arizona Department of Revenue (Revenue) or the Arizona Department of Insurance (Insurance), as the case may be, for the taxable year.
 Rules Section 7 provides details regarding the method by which a taxpayer claims the applicable tax credit.

-The Authority is authorized to allocate up to 10,000 credits in each calendar year to the owner(s) of a business that is located in the state before June 30, 2025.
+Commerce is authorized through June 30, 2017 to allocate up to 10,000 credits in each calendar year.
 Tax credits are allocated to eligible taxpayers on a "first-come, first-served" basis within each such calendar year.